openfab-lab/toolsDocs/Informatics/readme.md

 ## Informatics and computer science.
   As soon as we need computing power or IP knowledge, it will be here.
+  Mostly sofware stuffs.

 For example:
 - Linux, Windows managment.